 2. 5.11 Tactical Rush 72 Backpack – With my tactical rant earlier this suggestion could be seen as hypocritical, but hear me out.
 This bag is an exceptional choice for a high quality, 72-hour backpack (That is literally what the bag was designed for) Leave off the tactical velcro tags and numerous external pouches and this bag doesn’t have to stand out like a sore thumb.
 5.11 bags are notoriously high quality (Look around, the ratings are always top notch) Highly robust and designed for practicality in mind, you won’t go wrong with a 5.11 bag.

-The Bug Out Bicycle
+Using a Bug Out Bicycle

 I highly advocate the ownership of a Bicycle for life in general, but for Bug Out purposes, it can be the most important asset you can possibly have to get to a safe destination without hindrance.
-With good fitness and carrying up to 20kg, we can hope to cover 45 miles per day if we’re competent riders.
+With good fitness and carrying up to 20kg, we can hope to cover at least 50 miles per day if we’re competent riders.
 For many of our readers who reside in highly populated urban environments, the roads will be hindered with incalculable traffic as hordes of people aim to escape at the same time.
 The bicycle can evade this problem and enable us to escape the city without delay.
 Be sure to pack a bicycle repair kit in the event of a puncture.
 It must be said though, that the motorcycle is a far more effective transport solution and offers the benefits of speed, distance and storage that could never be rivalled by a common bicycle.